themouette/puppet-me/doc/frontend.markdown

 * jshint: javascript linter
 * jsctags: javascript ctags generator (doctor.js)
 * zencoding: html completer
-* registry.npmjs.eu: europe npm registry
+* registry.npmjs.eu: europe npm registry.
+Activate it in ~/.npmrc

 Note that global npm packages are intalled in `~/.npm-packages`.
 Therefore, sudo is not required when installing packages globaly.
 This relies on [Sindre